Mugabe to be buried at hilltop shrine in Zimbabwe

 HARARE, Zimbabwe (AP) — Robert Mugabe will be buried at a hilltop shrine reserved exclusively for Zimbabwe’s ruling elite, an official said Saturday, as the southern African nation began several days of official mourning.

-No date for the funeral has been set, and it’s not clear when Mugabe’s body will arrive from Singapore, where he died Friday.

-Mugabe, who was 95, will be buried at the National Heroes Acre, which has been set aside for Zimbabweans who have made huge sacrifices during the war against white-minority rule and who dedicated themselves to the nation, which emerged from the ashes of colonial Rhodesia.
+Mugabe, who was 95 when he died Friday in Singapore, will be laid to rest in Harare at the National Heroes Acre, which has been set aside for Zimbabweans who have made huge sacrifices during the war against white-minority rule and who dedicated themselves to the nation, which emerged from the ashes of colonial Rhodesia.

-“We don’t have the date yet,” deputy information minister Energy Mutodi said.
-“That is still in the hands of the family and the president, but comrade Mugabe will be buried at the Heroes Acre.
-That is where he deserves to rest.”
+“Comrade Mugabe will be buried at the Heroes Acre,” deputy information minister Energy Mutodi said.
+“That is where he deserves to rest.”

+Leo Mugabe, a nephew of Robert Mugabe and a family spokesman, told The Associated Press that the date of the funeral and other details, including when Mugabe’s body will arrive in Zimbabwe, weren’t yet available.

+“Arrangements are not in place yet,” he said in a text message.

 Located on a hilltop, and built with the help of North Korean architects, the plot has a commanding view of Harare, features a huge bronze statue of three guerrilla fighters and boasts black marble and granite flourishes.